- List the characteristics of fungi

 Although we often think of fungi as organisms that cause diseases and rot food, fungi are important to human life on many levels.
 As we have seen, they influence the well-being of human populations on a large scale because they help nutrients cycle in ecosystems.
 They have other ecosystem roles as well.
 For example, as animal pathogens, fungi help to control the population of damaging pests.
 These fungi are very specific to the insects they attack and do not infect other animals or plants.
 The potential to use fungi as microbial insecticides is being investigated, with several species already on the market.
 For example, the fungus Beauveria bassiana is a pesticide that is currently being tested as a possible biological control for the recent spread of emerald ash borer.
 It has been released in Michigan, Illinois, Indiana, Ohio, West Virginia, and Maryland.

 The mycorrhizal relationship between fungi and plant roots is essential for the productivity of farmland.
 Without the fungal partner in the root systems, 80–90% of trees and grasses would not survive.
-Mycorrhizal fungal inoculants are available as soil amendments from gardening supply stores and promoted by supporters of organic agriculture.
+Mycorrhizal fungal inoculants are available as soil amendments from gardening supply stores and are promoted by supporters of organic agriculture, but there is little evidence as to the effectiveness.

 We also eat some types of fungi.
 Mushrooms figure prominently in the human diet.
 Morels, shiitake mushrooms, chanterelles, and truffles are considered delicacies (Figure 13.27).
 The humble meadow mushroom, Agaricus campestris, appears in many dishes.
 Molds of the genus Penicillium ripen many cheeses.
 They originate in the natural environment such as the caves of Roquefort, France, where wheels of sheep milk cheese are stacked to capture the molds responsible for the blue veins and pungent taste of the cheese.